-- a.
-STATUTORY AUTHORITY FOR CIVIL PENALTIES NRS 618.635 618.705 provides the Division with the statutory authority to propose civil penalties for violations of the NV OSH Act.
+a.
+STATUTORY AUTHORITY FOR CIVIL PENALTIES - NRS 618.635 - 618.705 provides the Division with the statutory authority to propose civil penalties for violations of the NV OSH Act.
 Civil penalties advance the purposes of the NV OSH ACT by encouraging compliance and deterring violations.
 Proposed penalties are the penalty amounts NV OSHA issues with citation(s).
-NAC 618.692 All penalties assessed by the Enforcement Section are civil penalties.
-See current statutes for penalties as follows: - 1.
-NRS 618.635 Any employer who willfully or repeatedly violates the NV OSH Act...
+NAC 618.692 - All penalties assessed by the Enforcement Section are civil penalties.
+See current statutes for penalties as follows:

-- 2. NRS 618.645 Any employer who has received a citation for an alleged violation of the NV OSH Act, which is determined to be of a serious or nonserious nature... - 3.
+- 1. NRS 618.635 Any employer who willfully or repeatedly violates the NV OSH Act... - 2.
+NRS 618.645 Any employer who has received a citation for an alleged violation of the NV OSH Act, which is determined to be of a serious or nonserious nature... - 3.
 NRS 618.655 Any employer who fails to correct a violation for which a citation has been issued... for each day during which such failure or violation continues... - 4.
+NRS 618.665 Any employer who willfully refuses to submit his records for inspection, as provided by NRS 618.325, to the Administrator or his representative... for each offense. - 5.
 NRS 618.675 When a violation of a posting requirement is cited...
-Also, an employer who fails to maintain the notice or notices and records required by this chapter...NRS 618.665 Any employer who willfully refuses to submit his records for inspection, as provided by NRS 618.325, to the Administrator or his representative... for each offense. - 5.
-NRS 618.705 Any person who: - A. Knowingly makes a false statement or representation of a material fact; - B. Knowingly files a false oral or written complaint alleging that a violation of a safety or health standard exists that threatens physical harm, or that an imminent danger exists; - C. Knowingly fails to disclose a material fact in any document, report or other information; or - D. Willfully makes a false entry in, or willfully conceals, withholds or destroys any books, records or statements required under the provisions of this chapter → shall be punished... - 6.
-NRS 618.715 Each violation of any provision of this chapter, or any part or portion thereof, is a separate and distinct offense, and in the case of a violation continuing past the abatement date, each day's continuance thereof constitutes a separate and distinct offense.
+Also, an employer who fails to maintain the notice or notices and records required by this chapter... - 6.
+NRS 618.705 Any person who: - A. Knowingly makes a false statement or representation of a material fact; - B. Knowingly files a false oral or written complaint alleging that a violation of a safety or health standard exists that threatens physical harm, or that an imminent danger exists; - C. Knowingly fails to disclose a material fact in any document, report or other information; or - D. Willfully makes a false entry in, or willfully conceals, withholds or destroys any books, records or statements required under the provisions of this chapter shall be punished... - 7.
+NRS 618.715 Each violation of any provision of this chapter, or any part or portion thereof, is a separate and distinct offense, and in the case of a violation continuing past the abatement date, each day's continuance thereof constitutes a separate and distinct offense. - A. Mandatory OSHA-10 and OSHA-30 Trainings - 1.
+NRS 618.990 If the Division finds that an employer has failed to suspend or terminate an employee as required by NRS 618.987, the Division shall... - 2.
+NRS 618.9913 If the Division finds that an employer has failed to suspend or terminate an employee as required by NRS 618.9912, the Division shall... - 3.
+NRS 618.9931 If the Division finds that an employer has failed to suspend or terminate an employee as required by NRS 618.9930, the Division shall... - 4.
+NRS 618.9950 If the Division finds that a cannabis establishment has failed to suspend or terminate an employee as required by NRS 618.9949, the Division shall... - b.
+APPROPRIATIONS ACT RESTRICTIONS Please reference Chapter 19. - c.
+MINIMUM AND MAXIMUM PENALTIES Pursuant to NRS 618.625(2), penalties shall be imposed for any applicable violation pursuant to 29 U.S.C. § 666 including any adjustments made to the civil penalty pursuant to the Federal Civil Penalties Inflation Adjustment Act Improvements Act of 2015. - 3.
+PENALTY FACTORS NRS 618.625(1) of the NV OSH Act provides that penalties shall be assessed giving due consideration to four factors: